rkeshmir/graqphql-nodejs-angular/README.md

 3. Clien side code

 ## The example problem to solve
 For the simplest example that we can cover our content with I assumed a list of events which have a name, a location, and number of attendant.
 We like to see a list of all events with their live number attendants.
-Number of attendants should update automatically without a refresh in the page required.
+Number of attendants should update automatically without refreshing the page.

 ## Server side code